CICS110/CICS110.github.io/main/labs/02-string-formatting/index.md

 * Compress a folder containing the files you want to submit into a zip file (zip file name does not matter), and submit that zip file via drag-and-drop or browsing for it.

-Gradecope will look for files with specific names, and those names are case-sensitive.
+Gradescope will look for files with specific names, and those names are case-sensitive.
-So if in the instructions we ask for a file named `hello.py`, then Gradescope will not recognise `Hello.py`, `hello.txt`, or `hello.py.txt`.
+So if in the instructions we ask for a file named `hello.py`, then Gradescope will not recognize `Hello.py`, `hello.txt`, or `hello.py.txt`.

 #### Group Submissions